by Linda G. Miller

 In Case You Missed It

-Construction began for the Universal Hip Hop Museum in Bronx Point, designed by S9 Architecture in collaboration with Marvel.
-The project also features a 22-story affordable-housing complex, event spaces, and a nearly three-acre park along the Harlem River.
+Construction has began for Bronx Point, a project by S9 Architecture in collaboration with Marvel that features a 22-story affordable housing complex, and a nearly three-acre park along the Harlem River.
+The project also includes the Universal Hip Hop Museum, led by Michael Ford in collaboration with SmithGroup and Ralph Applebaum Associates.

 OMA/Jason Long and Live Nation, a live entertainment company, revealed the design for The Terminal, a 5,000-person-capacity music venue in Houston, TX.
 The project is housed in the city’s latest major downtown development project, POST Houston, the transformation of the 550,000-square-foot Barbara Jordan Post Office into a hub for culture, food, shopping, and recreation topped by a five-acre rooftop park.